Female sexual arousal disorder

 Female sexual arousal disorder (FSAD) is a disorder characterized by a persistent or recurrent inability to attain sexual arousal or to maintain arousal until the completion of a sexual activity.
 The diagnosis can also refer to an inadequate lubrication-swelling response normally present during arousal and sexual activity.
 The condition should be distinguished from a general loss of interest in sexual activity and from other sexual dysfunctions, such as the orgasmic disorder (anorgasmia) and hypoactive sexual desire disorder, which is characterized as a lack or absence of sexual fantasies and desire for sexual activity for some period of time.

 Although female sexual dysfunction is currently a contested diagnostic, it has become more common in recent years to use testosterone-based drugs off-label to treat FSAD.
+It is a subtype of female sexual dysfunction.
+It occurs in distress due to the inability to attain or maintain adequate vaginal lubrication.

+Types

+There are three types of FSAD which have been identified: genital arousal disorder, subjective arousal disorder, and combined arousal disorder.

+With genital arousal disorder, there is still a mental feeling of arousal, but it is not matched by any physical response.
+For example, a woman may be "turned on" by her partner, but her vagina does not produce lubrication and there is little-to-no increase in blood flow to the genitals.
+Subjective arousal disorder is the reverse issue, where there is a physical response to sexual circumstances, but an inability to feel mentally aroused.
+Combined arousal disorder combines both genital arousal disorder and subjective arousal disorder, presenting as a lack of sexual feeling altogether, both mentally and physically.

 Causes

 A number of studies have explored the factors that contribute to female sexual arousal disorder and female orgasmic disorder.
 These factors include both psychological and physical factors.
-Psychologically, possible causes of the disorder include the impact of childhood and adolescence experiences and current events – both within the individual and within the current relationship.

 Individual factors

 There has been little investigation of the impact of individual factors on female sexual dysfunction.
 Such factors include stress, levels of fatigue, gender identity, health, and other individual attributes and experiences, such as dysfunctional sexual beliefs that may affect sexual desire or response.
-Over exposure to pornography-style media is also thought to lead to poor body image, self-consciousness and lowered self-esteem.
 An individual's sexual activity is disrupted by overwhelming emotional distress resulting in inability to attain sexual pleasure.
 Sexual dysfunction can also occur secondary to major psychiatric disorders, including depression.